monsoonmaelstrom/book2/book2.md

 The magic between us flares, evidently in response to my desire for him.
 I pull back suddenly, gasping.
 I’m leaking magic.
 My cheeks go hot as I jump to my feet, moving away from the bed, from Liam.

 I hear my mother’s voice in my head mocking me: *‘You clearly still can’t manage your power adequately.’* Fuck.
 I don’t know if I’ve ever been so embarrassed in my life.
 My breathing is coming in rapid, ragged gasps now for all the wrong reasons.
 I reach for the wall to brace myself.
-A small, rational part of my brain is trying to tell me that I’m hyperventilating and I need to slow my breathing, but it’s definitely losing the battle as I hear her words echoing in my head.
+A small, rational part of my brain is trying to tell me I’m hyperventilating and I need to slow my breathing, but it’s definitely losing the battle as I hear her words echoing in my head.

 Liam’s standing in front of me, his hands are on my shoulders.
 I didn’t even see him move.